-The chief and religious leader of the Potawatomi tribe on a reservation near Plymouth, Indiana, Menominee refused to willing to give up lands in 1838 as part of the 1836 Treaty of Yellow River.
+The chief and religious leader of the Potawatomi tribe on a reservation near Plymouth, Indiana, Menominee refused to willingly give up lands in 1838 as part of the 1836 Treaty of Yellow River.
 Indiana Troops forcefully removed the village to land in Kansas during which 42 members of the tribe died.
-The removal of the Potawatomi Tribe became known as the Trail of Dea
+The removal of the Potawatomi Tribe became known as the Trail of Death.

 After being discovered by the editors of the Ladies Home Journal, in 1905 her column received a national audience on a regular basis.

 They never lost interest in flight and continued to develop designs.
 By 1902, the future aviators were making progress with their gliders and nearing a successful mechanical flight.
 They sold their bicycle business and on December 17, 1903, achieved their goal.